Find Grad Schools

 9 Yearly Graduations

 Sam Houston State University comes in at #12 on our list of the most popular colleges offering graduate certificates in homeland security.
 Each year, around 21,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,856 per year, while in-state graduate students, on average, pay $5,765 per year.
-The homeland security program at Sam Houston State University awarded 9 graduate certificates during the 2020-2021 school year.
-About 67% of this group were women, and 67% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 9 people received their graduate certificate in homeland security from SHSU.
+Around 54% of these students were from an underrepresented racial-ethnic group, and 54% were women.

 #14